 Another thing that has developed is a new awareness of human sexuality.
 Today sex isn’t just labeled heterosexual or homosexual, but can also include asexual, bisexual, or pansexual.
 Any of which can lead to a scene in a story although sexual encounters don't necessary mean love.
 A reader just needs to choose a favorite type and read.

-This emerging attitude has had an influence on story telling in the last few decades.
+This emerging attitude has had an influence on storytelling in the last few decades.
 For many years most major publishers or romance like Harlequin avoided any sex scenes other than kissing in their novels.
 Now they seem to prefer publishing stories with very explicit sex scenes.
 But mainstream had other values.
 The Group by Mary McCarthy, published in 1933, was a best seller in America but banned in other countries for its objectionable content.

 What goes too far?
 It doesn’t seem like anything goes too far.
 Readers can find almost any type of sex on the Internet through various publishers.
 Most are loving sexual scenes.
 Some are not.
-I often wonder about what the readers/viewers take away from some degrading or abusive scenes written for the seeming pleasure of the reader not their abhorrence.
+I often wonder about what the readers/viewers take away from some degrading or abusive scenes written for the seeming pleasure of the reader, not their abhorrence.

 I’ve read many types of sexual scenes, but surprisingly don’t seem too proficient at writing them, so usually leave implied encounters rather than explicit ones.
-In reading, my person preference is no graphic depictions of rape or vicious sexual encounters of any type, or those that degrade one partner or the other.
-Sometimes sex scenes just bore me, too, especially when a such a scene doesn’t do anything to move the plot forward.
+In reading, my personal preference is no graphic depictions of rape or vicious sexual encounters of any type or those that degrade one partner or the other.
+Sometimes sex scenes just bore me, too, especially when such a scene doesn’t do anything to move the plot forward.
 It often appears to me as nothing more than a gratuitous inclusion.
 On the other hand, I know this is my preference.
 I do not make judgments on what anyone else likes to write or read.